Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/ReadGeoPackage/README.md

 - GeoPackage.geoPackageFeatureTables

 ## About the data
-This sample features a GeoPackage with datasets that cover Aurora, Colorado: Public art (points), Bike trails (lines), Subdivisions (polygons), Airport noise (raster), and liquour license density (raster).
+This sample features a GeoPackage with datasets that cover Aurora, Colorado: Public art (points), Bike trails (lines), Subdivisions (polygons), Airport noise (raster), and liquor license density (raster).

 ## Additional Information
 GeoPackage uses a single SQLite file (.gpkg) that conforms to the OGC GeoPackage Standard.
 You can create a GeoPackage file (.gpkg) from your own data using the create a SQLite Database tool in ArcGIS Pro.